metriport/metriport/README.md

 $ echo "SYSTEM_ROOT_OID=<YOUR-OID>" >> packages/api/.env
 ```

-These envs are specific to Commonwell and are necessary in sending requests to their platform.
+These envs are specific to CommonWell and are necessary in sending requests to their platform.

 ```shell
 $ echo "CW_TECHNICAL_CONTACT_NAME=<YOUR-SECRET>" >> packages/api/.env